Babies grow very quickly. All you need for the first few weeks are enough clothes to make sure your baby will be warm and clean.

 - It's illegal and extremely dangerous to put a rear-facing infant car seat in the front passenger seat if your car is fitted with an airbag.

 - Ideally, buy a new car seat.
-If you're planning to get a secondhand seat, only accept one from a family member or friend so you can be sure it hasn't been involved in an accident.
-Don't buy one from a secondhand shop or through the classified ads.
+If you're planning to get a secondhand seat, only accept one from a family member or friend so you can be sure it has not been involved in an accident.
+Do not buy one from a secondhand shop or through the classified ads.

 For more advice on choosing and fitting baby car seats safely, go to the Royal Society for the Prevention of Accidents (RoSPA) website on child car seats.